Battle of Stones River: Military situation

-After the Battle of Perryville in Kentucky on October 8, 1862, Confederate general Braxton Bragg's Army of Mississippi withdrew to Harrodsburg, Kentucky, where it was joined by Maj.
+After the Battle of Perryville in Kentucky on October 8, 1862, Confederate Gen. Braxton Bragg's Army of Mississippi withdrew to Harrodsburg, Kentucky, where it was joined by Maj.
 Gen. Edmund Kirby Smith's army of 10,000 on October 10.
 Although Bragg's newly combined force was up to 38,000 veteran troops, he made no effort to regain the initiative.
 Maj.
 Gen. Don Carlos Buell, the Union commander at Perryville, was equally passive and refused to attack Bragg.

 Frustrated with his prospects in Kentucky and low on supplies, Bragg withdrew fully from Kentucky through the Cumberland Gap, passed through Knoxville and Chattanooga, turned northwest, and eventually stopped in Murfreesboro, Tennessee.
 His army, joined with Smith's Army of Kentucky and together renamed the Army of Tennessee as of November 20, took up a defensive position northwest of the city along the West Fork of the Stones River.
 During a visit by Confederate president Jefferson Davis on December 16, Bragg was ordered to send the infantry division of Maj.
 Gen. Carter L. Stevenson to Mississippi to assist in the defense of Vicksburg.
 The loss of Stevenson's 7,500 men would be sorely felt in the coming battle.
 Bragg reorganized his army, and Kirby Smith left for East Tennessee.

 Bragg commanded two corps, under Maj.
 Gen. William J. Hardee (divisions of major generals John C. Breckinridge, Patrick R. Cleburne, and John P. McCown) and Maj.
 Gen. Leonidas Polk (divisions of major generals Benjamin F. Cheatham and Jones M. Withers), and a cavalry command under Brig.
 Gen. Joseph Wheeler.
 Bragg had to deal with a command problem that became typical for him during the war: a virtual revolt of his senior generals, who petitioned Jefferson Davis to relieve him in favor of Gen. Joseph E. Johnston, the commander of all armies in the Western Theater.
 Davis refused to relieve either Bragg or the rebellious generals.

 On the Union side, President Abraham Lincoln had become frustrated with Buell's passivity and replaced him with Maj.
 Gen. William S. Rosecrans, victor of the recent battles of Iuka and Corinth.
 Rosecrans moved his XIV Corps (which was soon after designated the Army of the Cumberland) to Nashville, Tennessee, and was warned by Washington that he, too, would be replaced if he did not move aggressively against Bragg and occupy eastern Tennessee.
 However, Rosecrans took ample time to reorganize and train his forces (particularly his cavalry) and resupply his army.
 He did not begin his march in pursuit of Bragg until December 26.